 - If no liability attaches to the defendant, the process is exhausted

 - If liability attaches to the defendant the system will proceed as below — as though liability had been admitted

 - The claimant will be medically assessed and settlement negotiations will ensue

-- If settlement is reached, the process is exhausted
+- If a settlement is reached, the process is exhausted

-- If not, the claimant will be required to issue proceedings in order that the claim can proceed to a SCT quantum assessment at court
+- If not, the claimant will be required to issue proceedings in order that the claim can proceed to an SCT quantum assessment at court

 The process created therefore allows for a claim to proceed to two SCT trials/assessments; one on liability, one on quantum.